Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Alcúdia

-Assuming you’ve opted to traverse the island with the help of a coach tour, you’ll begin your day with pick-up from Puerto de Palma around 9:20 AM.
-From here, you’ll be whisked away across the width of the island to the north end, where the quaint town of Alcúdia awaits.
+To traverse the island with the help of a coach tour, begin your day with pick-up from Puerto de Palma around 9:20 AM.
+From here you’ll be whisked away to the north end where the quaint town of Alcúdia awaits, home to well-preserved medieval walls and a historic 13th-century old town.
+As the capital of Mallorca during the Roman period, Roman ruins are scattered about including the remains of the ancient city of Pollentia.

 People walking on a tree-lined street with historical buildings in Mallorca on a sunny day.